top of page

 • Whakapapa: A recounting of your genealogy and ancestral ties.

-For tangata Tiriti, however, the pepeha is adapted into a pepeha urutau.
+For tangata Tiriti or people who are not indigenous, however, the pepeha is adapted into a pepeha urutau (adapted pepeha).
 This version:

 • Honors Māori Cultural Practices: It shows respect for local traditions without claiming affiliations that aren’t yours.